indutny/blog.ng/src/e.uv-link-t.md

 powerful (and awesome dinosaur) libraries as [libuv][0], it still takes lots of effort and boilerplate code to create real world applications.

-Some of this boilerplate code comes from the use of widespread protocols like TLS (SSL) and HTTP.
-While there are popular implementations of these available as an Open Source libraries ([OpenSSL][1], [http-parser][2]), they still either provide very abstract interface (like [http-parser][2]), or an API to transfer the responsibility of the networking to the library itself (like `SSL_set_fd()` in [OpenSSL][1] and Amazon's [s2n][3]).
-Such abstract nature makes them easier to embed, but the adaptor code inevitably tend to appear in particular applications.
+Some of this boilerplate code comes from the use of the widespread protocols like TLS (SSL) and HTTP.
+While there are popular implementations available as an Open Source libraries ([OpenSSL][1], [http-parser][2]), they still either provide very abstract interface (like [http-parser][2]), or an API to transfer the responsibility of the networking to the library itself (like `SSL_set_fd()` in [OpenSSL][1] and Amazon's [s2n][3]).
+Such abstract nature makes them easier to embed, but the adaptor code inevitably tend to appear in the particular applications.

 ## Precursor - StreamBase

 [libuv][0] is hardly an exception, and [node.js][4] and [bud][5]'s TLS implementation is a vivid evidence of this.
-However, in a contrast to [bud][5] [node.js][4] TLS code lives off on an abstraction called [StreamBase][6].
-By separating [libuv][0]-specific adaptor code into a generic C++ class, we have created a foundation for simpler and reusable implementation of any other protocol!
-See, for example, recent [node_http_parser.cc][7] which uses only a minor amount of power available through the means of [StreamBase][6], nevertheless providing [10-20%][8] performance improvement since its inception.
+However, in a contrast to [bud][5], [node.js][4] TLS code lives off on an abstraction called [StreamBase][6].
+By separating [libuv][0]-specific adaptor code into a generic C++ class, we have created a foundation for a simpler and reusable implementation of any other protocol!
+See, for example, recent [node_http_parser.cc][7] which uses only a minor amount of power available through the means of [StreamBase][6], but nevertheless provides [10-20%][8] performance improvement since its inception.

 This implementation has some major drawbacks, preventing its wider adoption outside of the node.js core: